Values in Business must be transparent

 The way you provide your product or service and to whom, says more about you than how much business you do.
 Being big in a highly segmented world is no longer the determination of success.
 How you do your business now determines your current credibility and future success.
 Credibility is as much about your values in becoming successful as about the success you have.
 Mohamed Al-Fayed for example, despite buying Harrods, never shook off questions about his background.

-Values Must Live the Moment
+Values Must Live in the Moment

 Why clean lavatories matter?